pkgulati/mynotes/ANDROID.md

 # Broadcasts
 Apps can receive broadcasts in two ways: through manifest-declared receivers and context-registered receivers.
 If you declare a broadcast receiver in your manifest, the system launches your app (if the app is not already running) when the broadcast is sent.
 To register a receiver with a context Create an instance of BroadcastReceiver.
 Create an IntentFilter and register the receiver by calling registerReceiver(BroadcastReceiver, IntentFilter):

+# ContentProvider
+Content providers are one of the primary building blocks of Android applications, providing content to applications.
+They encapsulate data and provide it to applications through the single ContentResolver interface.
+A content provider is only required if you need to share data between multiple applications